Alternative Search Engines: Is Someone Eating Google’s Lunch?

 While AI tools like ChatGPT, Copilot, and Gemini garner attention, other platforms also serve as alternative search engines, fulfilling specific user needs.
 Here are some noteworthy examples:

-- Reddit: Attracting 9.8 million monthly visitors, Reddit serves as a valuable source of diverse opinions and niche information.
+- Reddit: Reddit serves as a valuable source of diverse opinions and niche information, with users increasingly adding “reddit” to their Google searches.

-- Wikipedia: A powerhouse of knowledge, Wikipedia draws 250 million monthly visitors.
+- Wikipedia: A powerhouse of knowledge drawing hundreds of millions of monthly visitors.

-- TikTok Search: Generating 746 million searches monthly, TikTok’s search functionality is gaining popularity, especially among younger demographics.
+- TikTok Search: TikTok’s search functionality is gaining popularity, especially among younger demographics who prefer video content.

 - YouTube: Owned by Google, YouTube handles around 3 billion searches monthly, primarily for video content.

-- Amazon: Dominating product searches, Amazon sees 780 million monthly product search queries.
+- Amazon: Dominating product searches, Amazon sees hundreds of millions of monthly product search queries.

 The Advertising Perspective

-“The fact that Google’s ad revenue is increasing by 6% sort of tells you that no, they haven’t lost 5% of their search traffic,” Bernard concludes.
+“The fact that Google’s ad revenue is increasing sort of tells you that no, they haven’t lost significant search traffic,” Bernard concludes.

 The Future of Search: Will AI Eat Google’s Lunch?